-Video productions interns and volunteers work as a part of the ASI Communications (ASI Comm) team and operate as the multimedia arm of ASI marketing and communication efforts.
-Successful volunteers and interns are exposed to all areas of television production, including pre- and post-production.
-Typically, students are matched up with their area of interest (i.e., hosting, camerawork, sound, writing or editing).
-Students are expected to be able to demonstrate the basic concepts of video production by the end of the semester as evidenced by the completion of one television programming segment, which includes pitching a segment and obtaining approval, taping and editing of a segment and/or program.
-For more information, visit their webpage at www.asicsulb.org/newsreel.
+Video productions volunteers work as a part of the ASI Communications (ASI Comm) Video Productions team which operate as the multimedia arm of ASI marketing and communication efforts.
+Successful volunteers are exposed to all areas of television production, including pre- and post-production.
+Typically, students are matched with their area of interest (i.e., hosting, camerawork, sound, writing or editing).
+For general information, visit their webpage at

 22 West Media

 22 West Media is a digital media production company located on campus at Long Beach State.
 It is comprised of 22 West Radio, 22 West Video and 22 West Magazine.
 Offering all students opportunities for valuable media experience, class credit internships and paid jobs on staff.
 22 West Media is a great place for anyone interested in working in media.
 The offices and studios are located on the first floor of the USU.